nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/dae.md

 ```

 It does not work!
-This is because of the _index_ of the DAE; see e.g. [this explenation from the tutorial](https://docs.sciml.ai/ModelingToolkit/stable/examples/modelingtoolkitize_index_reduction/#Understanding-DAE-Index).
+This is because of the _index_ of the DAE; see for example [this explanation from the tutorial](https://docs.sciml.ai/ModelingToolkit/stable/examples/modelingtoolkitize_index_reduction/#Understanding-DAE-Index).

 Does this also hold for the `EK1` solver?
 Let's find out:
 ```@example dae